Diamondbacks vs. Marlins Player Props Betting Odds

 Walker Stats

-- Walker has 35 hits with seven doubles, eight home runs, seven walks and 26 RBI.
+- Walker has eight doubles, nine home runs, seven walks and 28 RBI (37 total hits).
 He's also stolen one base.

-- Walker has recorded a base hit in five straight games.
-During his last five outings he is hitting .435 with a double, four home runs, a walk and seven RBI.
+- Walker has hit safely in six games in a row.
+In his last 10 outings he is batting .409 with three doubles, six home runs, two walks and 13 RBI.

 Walker Recent Games